OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectCameraMap_v2.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).</p>
+        <p class="scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).</p>

     </p>